-Sometimes a small batch muffin recipe is perfect for serving a few guests.
-And then there are times when your house is full and you need easy cookies for a crowd.
-This big batch of chocolate chip cookies is my go-to recipe for those occasions.
+Sometimes your house is full and you need easy cookies for a crowd.
+This big batch of chocolate chip cookies is my go-to chocolate chip cookie recipe for those occasions.
 Making about 40 cookies, this recipe is in rotation nearly *every* holiday or family gathering because my mom always requests it!
-After making versions of these cookies for nearly 15 years, I’m sharing this beloved cookie recipe here.
+After making versions of these cookies for a long time (nearly 15 years!), I'm sharing my beloved and favorite chocolate chip cookies recipe here.

 After recipe testing, below are the key ingredients that make this large batch cookie recipe delicious and extra special.